Create a service account to install and manage NXLog Platform

 EOF

-Once you have completed the above tests, you can install NXLog Platform using the nxp user account.
-See the Install NXLog Platform section.
+You can now install NXLog Platform using the nxp user account.
+See Install NXLog Platform for instructions.

 Test the installation and access

-Once the service account is configured, verify that it can successfully manage NXLog Platform by performing a test using the nxp_manage.sh script.
+Once you install NXLog Platform, verify that the service account can manage NXLog Platform by performing a test using the nxp_manage.sh script.

 1. Switch to the nxp user and run the following command: